What’s it like staying with a host family?

 Staying with a host family is a really effective way to fast track your language ability.
 It exposes students to vocabulary and phrases outside of the classroom setting and offers students a safe and secure place to practice what they’ve learnt and to learn about the local customs and culture.

-Host families offer students the opportunity to get to know a local family who are there to help and support them during their time studying abroad.
+Host families offer students the opportunity to get to know a local family who is there to help and support them during their time studying abroad.
 Firm friendships are often formed that can last a lifetime.

 Contact us if you have any queries about any of our courses or want to know further details about staying with a host family.